open-telemetry/opentelemetry-java/sdk-extensions/incubator/README.md

 ## View File Configuration

+> [!WARNING]
+> This mechanism is superseded by declarative config, which is now stable (spec and schema at [opentelemetry-configuration](https://github.com/open-telemetry/opentelemetry-configuration)) and will be removed after the 1.62.0 release.
+Please use [declarative configuration](#declarative-configuration) instead.

 Adds support for file based YAML configuration of Metric SDK Views.

 For example, suppose `/Users/user123/view.yaml` has the following content: